Matteo Pessina

 Coming through the youth system, Pessina started his career at Monza.
 He joined AC Milan in 2015, who sent him on loan to Lecce, Catania and Como.
-In 2017, he moved to Atalanta, and was loaned out to Spezia and Hellas Verona.
+In 2017, he moved to Atalanta, and was loaned out twice to Spezia and then Hellas Verona.
 Pessina became a starter for Atalanta upon his return from loan in 2020.
 He returned to his hometown club Monza in 2022 and was made club captain.

 Pessina represented Italy internationally at under-19, under-20 and under-21 levels, before making his senior debut in 2020.
 He was part of Italy's squad at UEFA Euro 2020, where he scored two goals to help his side win the competition.

 Club career

 Monza

 Born in Monza, Italy, Pessina began his youth career at local club La Dominante aged five.
 In 2007, aged 10, Pessina joined Monza's youth sector.
 He made his senior debut for Monza on 2 October 2013, in a Coppa Italia Lega Pro game against AlbinoLeffe.

 Pessina was made a permanent member of the first team in the 2014–15 season; he made his league debut on 6 January 2015, in which he also scored a goal, against Pro Patria.
 Pessina finished the season with three goals in 20 appearances in the regular season of the Lega Pro, as well as three goals in two games in the relegation play-outs, won against Pordenone.